 Across Canada, many community groups and CUPE locals are organizing events to learn more about Black history, and to celebrate Black History Month.

 CUPE Local 500 encourages all members to participate in the important events being held in our community.
-Please click here to go to the Black History Month 2018 37th Annual Celebration list of events.
+To help celebrate, here are some events happening in and around Winnipeg this February.